 Bjork here, sending you greetings from St. Paul, MN!
 Fun fact: St. Paul was originally known as Pig’s Eye.
 Too bad that’s not still the case, huh?
 Wouldn’t it be awesome to address a letter to Pig’s Eye, MN?

 Lindsay and I were both born and raised in Minnesota.
 High school sweethearts, as a matter of fact!
 So what am I doing writing a post on Lindsay’s blog?
-Well, other than provide some fun facts about St. Paul, I also provide a sneak peak into what’s happening behind the scenes at Pinch of Yum.
+Well, other than provide some fun facts about St. Paul, I also provide a sneak peek into what’s happening behind the scenes at Pinch of Yum.
 You can check out last month’s post if you want to hear the story of why we started doing these reports.

 Here’s a quick explanation of why we continue to do these every month: